JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 The Health Check application generates the status used to determine the health of the Gateway.
 It monitors the message processing, temperatures, and applications to ensure that everything is working correctly.

-The Status Light application monitors the Gateway's health and updates the LEDs with their current status.
+The Status Light application monitors the Gateway's health and updates the LEDs with their status.
 It also controls the external Relay state, which reflects the Gateway's health.

 ### Section 2
 Section 2, the Sensor Status section, presents alerts for any sensors that are having issues.
 This is used to detect an issue with a sensor with low battery power.
 It has only enough power to make an initial connection but not enough to send measurements.
 The result is the sensor keeps sending Starting messages that can block measurements from working sensors.